rails/rails/guides/source/configuring.md

 * `config.active_support.bare` enables or disables the loading of `active_support/all` when booting Rails.
 Defaults to `nil`, which means `active_support/all` is loaded.

 * `config.active_support.test_order` sets the order that test cases are executed.
-Possible values are `:sorted` and `:random`.
-Currently defaults to `:sorted`.
-In Rails 5.0, the default will be changed to `:random` instead.
+Possible values are `:random` and `:sorted`.
+This option is set to `:random` in `config/environments/test.rb` in newly-generated applications.
+If you have an application that does not specify a `test_order`, it will default to `:sorted`, *until* Rails 5.0, when the default will become `:random`.

 * `config.active_support.escape_html_entities_in_json` enables or disables the escaping of HTML entities in JSON serialization.
 Defaults to `false`.